 Race day brought on a whole different challenge, as everyone woke up to wet weather.
 The West Surrey Racing crew must have been delighted, as Nigel’s team-mate Will Hoy had taken their first ever BTCC win earlier in the season at Silverstone, in similar conditions.
 Ford’s chances of taking a strong result had surely increased.

-During the Sunday morning warm up session, a regular thing during the supertouring era, Nigel clashed with John Cleland.
+During the Sunday morning warm up session, a regular thing during this era, Nigel clashed with John Cleland.
 Little did we know that this was just a taster of the action to come!

 Cleland topped the morning warm-up session, but had to deal with a disgruntled Mansell after the session.